crvogel/Actuator-Line-Code/README.md

 1) To clone this repository to your local Linux machine: git clone https://github.com/crvogel/Actuator-Line-Code.git

-2) To move branch
+2) To move branch:
 git branch <name>

-3) To add changes
+3) To add changes:
 git add

-4) To commit changes
+4) To commit changes:
 git commit -m "Comment of what you did"

-5) To push stuff to the remote repo git push https://github.com/crvogel/Actuator-Line-Code
+5) To push stuff to the remote repo: git push https://github.com/crvogel/Actuator-Line-Code

-6) To pull the latest version
+6) To pull the latest version: git pull
-git pull